Theodore Hesburgh: World records

 In a flight that took place on February 28, 1979, Hesburgh, one of a very few number of civilians to ride in a Lockheed SR-71 Blackbird, flew at Mach 3.35 (about 2,200 miles per hour) as a favor owed to him by President Jimmy Carter.

 In 1982, after receiving his ninetieth honorary degree, Hesburgh's name was added to the Guinness Book of World Records as the individual with the "Most Honorary Degrees."
-As of 2013, he had received more than 150 honorary degrees.
+At his death, he had received 150 honorary degrees.

 Honorary degrees

 With 150 honorary degrees, Hesburgh is the person with the most honorary degrees in history.
 These include: